domschrei/lilotane/IPASIR.md

 `./pandaPIparser path/to/domain.hddl path/to/problem.hddl -verify path/to/output`

 (If a verification error does occur, please do not immediately blame the SAT solver but maybe contact me with the concerned benchmark instance and/or test the same instance with one of Lilotane's default solvers such as Glucose or Lingeling.)

+In the IPC 2020 all planners were executed on a time limit of 1800 seconds.
+Lower time limits can also be acceptable (e.g., down to maybe 300 seconds), but for lower time limits the SAT solver performance tends to have a lower relative impact on the total run time of Lilotane.